robinmordasiewicz/presentation/presentation.md

 ![appstack](./images/appstack-vpc.png)

-The F5 Distributed Cloud software that runs in the Equinex Regional Edge locations, can be deployed as a virtual machine into your VPC's, which can eliminate the need for complex transit gateways, expensive and complex firewall virtual machines.
+  * The F5 Distributed Cloud software that runs in the Equinex Regional Edge locations, can be deployed as a virtual machine into your VPC's, which can eliminate the need for complex transit gateways, expensive and complex firewall virtual machines.
 The Appstack instances form redundant encrypted tunnels with the F5 Distributed Cloud Regional Edges bypassing the requirement to have the VPC to expose public IP addresses natting towards origin servers.

+  * IP Overlap is often a challenge: With F5 Distributed Cloud Appstack proxies, we can service all the Masqueriding and NAT requirements.

 4. Appstack Managed Kubernetes

 ![AppStack Managed Kubernetes](./images/appstack-managed-kubernetes.png)

 An F5 Distributed Cloud instance can also be deployed as a managed kubernetes platform either as a virtual machine or onto bare metal.
 Appstack managed kubernetes is able to leverage high performance GPU in public cloud, or even when its deployed into hardware in remote locations or retail space.
 Computationally intensive containerized workloads running in Appstack managed kubernetes can leverage GPU's.
 One example is that many organizations are now purchasing and deploying tons of GPU for use with running privately available AI service which are running open source LLM's.

+  * The F5 Distributed Cloud Appstack Managed Kubernetes can be distributed across multiple physical or virtual locations.
+F5 fully manages the kubernetes stack, while the local Kubernetes administration remains the same, where an administrator can export a kubectl file, so the interaction with managed kubernetes does not change for devops teams, their existing workflows will continue to operate the same as long as they are given the kubectl authentication file.

 ## Shift Left Security